Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 2. Basic equations

-The purpose of the work is to find the kinetic coefficients of the system.
-A method for calculating the kinetic coefficients of a single component describing the hydrodynamic flows of electrons, The systems are described in \cite{pitaevskii2012physical}, \cite{sykes1970transport} for three-dimensional electronic systems and in \cite{alekseev2020viscosity} for 2D electronic systems.
-Kinetic coefficients are expressed in terms of the relaxation rates of the angular harmonics of the distribution function.
-In linear approximation by small additions to the equilibrium distribution functions, we write the distribution functions electrons in the considered two-component 2D electronic system in the form of the following decompositions:
+The purpose of this work is to find the kinetic coefficients of the system.
+A method of calculation of the kinetic coefficients of a single component electron fluid was described in Refs.~\cite{pitaevskii2012physical,sykes1970transport} for three-dimensional electron systems and in Ref.~\cite{Polini,alekseev2020viscosity} for 2D electron systems.
+Kinetic coefficients are expressed in terms of the relaxation rates of the inequilibrium parts of the distribution function.
+In linear approximation by small inequilibrium corrections to the equilibrium distribution functions, we describe the electron distributions in the two subbands by the following ansatz: